getmoto/moto/docs/docs/getting_started.rst

 Decorator
 ~~~~~~~~~

-With a decorator wrapping, all the calls to S3 are automatically mocked out.
+With a simple decorator wrapping, all calls to AWS are automatically mocked out.

 .. sourcecode:: python

     import boto3
-    from moto import mock_s3
+    from moto import mock_aws
     from mymodule import MyModel

-    @mock_s3
+    @mock_aws
     def test_my_model_save():
         conn = boto3.resource("s3", region_name="us-east-1")
         # We need to create the bucket since this is all in Moto's 'virtual' AWS account